superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 ## Objectives

-Describe what goals need to be achieved, how the spike needs to contribute to its resolution, and what gaps should it fill in - such as input for decision-making or PoC.
+Describe what goals need to be achieved.

 ## Constraints

-Describe the limitations that had to be considered in the spike., including:
+Describe the limitations that had to be considered in the spike.

-- Company policies at the time,
-- Technical decisions already made,
-- Project constraints such as limited headcount,
-- Time constraints, such as a requirement that a resolution must be implemented within several weeks,
-- Budget constraints, such as maximum licensing costs (if applicable).
+## References

+Links to relevant resources.